-Given that the populations of Mozambique is of approximately 29 million citizens, a big proportion of these are children – on average, 10 million.
-Of these 10 million, 1.5 million Mozambican pupils in what would be primary and secondary school attendees do not go to school.
-The country has one of the highest dropout rates in the world (only 24% of children between the ages of 13 and 17 attend secondary school).
+With a population of approximately 29 million citizens, half of whom are school age, 1.5 million Mozambican children do not go to school.
+Mozambique has one of the highest dropout rates in the world and only 24% of children aged 13 to 17 years attend secondary school.

-The long distances from home to school and the lack of economic capacity to support school costs are some of the reasons for high dropout rates.
+Long distances from home to school and the lack of economic capacity to support school costs are some of the reasons for dropping out of school.
 90% of daily trips are made on foot, with distances ranging from 1.5 km to 40 km, and only 8% of Mozambicans own a bicycle.

 On the other hand, in São Tomé and Príncipe, universal primary education has been achieved, but further efforts remain essential, in order to improve the quality of education and to increase the rate of transition from elementary to high school.

 Educar para o Futuro (Educating for the Future) is a Galp Foundation initiative, in partnership with Helpo, which supports the development of education projects in Mozambique and São Tomé and Príncipe.
 Active since 2008, the Helpo Association is a non-governmental development organisation (NGDO) focused on education and nutrition.
 This NGDO funds their activities through the Child Sponsorship Programme, free donations, projects funded by international agencies and companies.

 This project supports children’s and young people’s education in nine communities in northern Mozambique and seven communities in São Tomé and Príncipe.
 By 2021, 675 merit scholarships will be awarded, and 11,421 students will directly benefit from paid tuition fees, school supplies, food and nutritional and health counselling programs for families.

 Join this cause and find out more about how you can help here.